2011Canada/project-1-jeevanselva/README.md

 **Step 2**

-> cd into the application on a terminal and excute `npm install`
+> cd into the application on a terminal and execute `npm install`

 **Step 3**